replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

   You will get a message that the file system configuration for the admin console is successful, but that no Velero installation has been detected.
 Credentials and instructions are displayed for installing Velero.

-1. Run the following commands on the cluster to make the credentials available:
+1. Copy the credentials to a notepad.
+Then run the following commands on the cluster to make the credentials available:

     1. Copy the credentials into a notepad.
     1. Create a text file using a VIM editor and give it a name.